rfv-370/YoutubeSimpleChannelBackup/README.md

 # YoutubeSimpleChannelBackup
 Youtube Backup Channel Python Script
+Download Youtube Channel Python Script

-It does change the filenames so the OS (linux, windows and dropbox) can coope with the filenames.
+And it does change the filenames so the OS (linux, windows and dropbox, Mac, etc...) can coope with the filenames.